jeffskinnerbox/.dotfiles/pkg-alacritty/README.md

 curl -LO --output-dir ~/.config/alacritty https://github.com/catppuccin/alacritty/raw/main/catppuccin-mocha.toml
 ```

-An I'll use one of the Nerd Fonts allreasdy loaded and identify it on the the Alacritty configuration file:
+An I'll use one of the Nerd Fonts already loaded and identify it within the Alacritty configuration file:

 ```toml
   .